pyphs/pyphs/README.rst

 Short History
 ==============

-PyPHS was initially developed between 2012 and 2016 as a part of the PhD thesis of `Antoine Falaize <https://afalaize.github.io/>`_ under the direction of `Thomas Hélie <http://recherche.ircam.fr/anasyn/helie/>`_, through a funding from  the French doctoral school `EDITE <http://edite-de-paris.fr/spip/>`_ (UPMC ED-130) and in connection with the French National Research Agency project `HaMecMoPSys <https://hamecmopsys.ens2m.fr/>`_.
+The ideas behind PyPHS where developed between 2012 and 2016 as a part of the PhD thesis of `Antoine Falaize <https://afalaize.github.io/>`_ under the direction of `Thomas Hélie <http://recherche.ircam.fr/anasyn/helie/>`_, through a funding from  the French doctoral school `EDITE <http://edite-de-paris.fr/spip/>`_ (UPMC ED-130) and in connection with the French National Research Agency project `HaMecMoPSys <https://hamecmopsys.ens2m.fr/>`_.

 References